 Hi!
 I'm Brian, most common online handle

-betaveros, a third-year math and computer science undergraduate student (MIT, class of 2019).
-I like front-end/UI design, computer security, functional programming, theoretical computer science, combinatorics, and puzzles.
-This is my website.
-One of them, anyway.
+betaveros.
+I study math and computer science at MIT (undergraduate, class of 2019).
+My interests include front-end/UI design, computer security, functional programming, theoretical computer science, combinatorics, and puzzles.

 Things I've made: